tari-project/tari/RFC/src/Glossary.md

 This is a local setting for each node to help reduce syncing time and bandwidth.
 This is the number of blocks from the chain tip beyond which a chain will be pruned.

+## Public Nomination Mode
+[public nomination mode]: #public-nomination-mode
+An asset runs in public nomination mode when the [Asset Issuer] broadcasts a call for nominations to the network and VNs from the network nominate themselves as candidates to become members of the [committee] for the asset.
+The [Asset Issuer] will then employ the [CommitteeSelectionStrategy] to select the committee from the list of available candidates.

 ## Range proof
 [range proof]: #range-proof